iotauth/iotauth/entity/c/README.md

 **void send_secure_message()**

--   `secure message()` is a function that send a message with secure communication to the server by encrypting it with the session key.
+-   `secure send_secure_message()` is a function that send a message with secure communication to the server by encrypting it with the session key.
 -   Input includes message, session_ctx struct.

 **void free_session_key_list_t()**